Limits for automated, scheduled, and instant flows

 - Dynamics 365 non-licensed users, application users, users with special free licenses

 |Medium||- All instant flows, such as flows with Button or Power Apps triggers, or child flows|

 |High||- Power Automate per flow plan|

-The flow uses the plan of the owner of a flow.
-If a flow has been shared with multiple people then generally the owner is the original creator.
-If unsure, you can see and change the owner a flow using the Web API.
+The flow uses the plan of the owner of a cloud flow.
+If a cloud flow has been shared with multiple people then generally the owner is the original creator.
+If unsure, you can see and change the owner a cloud flow using the Web API.
 At this time, if the original owner leaves an organization, the flow will continue to use the same performance profile until next updated, although in the future, it may be reverted to the Low performance profile.